Kinderok1/telegram-bot-food-delivery-shell/README.md

-# telegram-bot-shop-sushi
+# telegram-bot-shop-food delivery
-telegram bot, telegram shop to order sushi (ready to use)
+telegram bot, telegram shop to order food (ready to use)